Maksikos-ctrl/Designer-Portfolio/README.md

 ## First what you need to do

-- Install git repo in your project with the following command git clone [Git clone](https://git-scm.com/docs/git-clone)
+- Install git repo in your project with the following command  [Git clone](https://git-scm.com/docs/git-clone)

 ## Then